Omeprazole for Cats - Dosage, Uses and Side Effects

 Again, we insist on the importance of giving omeprazole to a cat only under veterinary prescription.
 Gastrointestinal disorders are relatively common in cats, often resulting in the cat having vomiting and diarrhea at the same time.
 Determining the correct underlying cause will help determine whether omeprazole for cats is beneficial.

-For its affect on canine health, take a look at our related article on omeprazole for dogs.
+For its effect on canine health, take a look at our related article on omeprazole for dogs.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.